scala/scala3/docs/docs/reference/erased-terms.md

 @implicitNotFound("State is must be On") class IsOn[S <: State]
 object IsOn {
-  // def isOn will not exist at runtime, the compiler will only require that this evidence exists at compile time erased implicit val isOn: IsOn[On] = new IsOn[On]
+  // erased val isOn will not exist at runtime, the compiler will only require that this evidence exists at compile time erased implicit val isOn: IsOn[On] = new IsOn[On]
 }